 All of our courses — more than 330 hours worth! — carry the prestigious ICF designation Approved Coach Specific Training Hours (ACSTH), ensuring that every course you take counts toward ICF certification.

-Even more exciting, our four Core Courses — The Essentials Life of Coaching OR The Essential of Leadership Coaching, Coaching Skills Development, Coaching Skills Mastery, and Ethical Practice & Liability Risk Management — in conjunction with 5+ hours of individual mentor coaching and 50+ practice hours, qualify you for our own credential as a Certified Professional Life Coach (CPLC) or Certified Professional Leadership Coach (CPLC), depending on which school you choose, and to establish a God-honoring practice in keeping with the highest industry standards.
+Even more exciting, our four core courses — The Essentials Life of Coaching OR The Essentials of Leadership Coaching, Coaching Skills Development, Coaching Skills Mastery*, and Ethical Practice & Liability Risk Management — in conjunction with 10+ hours of mentor coaching and 100+ client coaching hours, qualify you to apply for our own credential as a Certified Professional Life Coach (CPLC) or Certified Professional Leadership Coach (CPLC).

 Don’t make a costly mistake.
 You can secure our own credential of excellence — the Certified Professional Life Coach (CPLC) or the Certified Professional Leadership Coach (CPLC) — while simultaneously completing the training hours needed for ICF credentials.

 Our CPLC Credential and the ICF

 Every course at PCCI is aligned with ICF standards.
 All of our instructors are successful ICF-credentialed coaches.
 And all of our courses are pre-approved by the ICF as ACSTH: Approved Coach-Specific Training Hours.

 Our CPLC certifications do double-duty, enabling you to exceed course requirements for the first level of ICF credentialing, the Associate Certified Coach (ACC).

 Combining our four core courses with our business-development course (The Successful Coach) and any other single course of your choosing enables you to exceed the course requirements for the ICF’s advanced level of certification, the Professional Certified Coach (PCC).